-Students are expected to maintain a grade-point average (GPA) of 3.000 (B) or higher in all coursework.
+Students are expected to maintain a GPA of 3.000 (B) or higher in all coursework.
 Students whose cumulative GPA falls below 3.000 will receive written notification from the Bouvé Office of Graduate Student Services that they have been placed on academic probation.
 A student must clear the deficiency and return to nonprobationary status within one semester, unless the course that must be retaken is not offered during the probationary semester.
 In such a case, the course to be retaken must be completed during the next semester that it is offered, and the GPA must be restored to at least 3.000.
 Failure to remediate the deficiencies and return to nonprobationary status within the established time limit will result in dismissal from the MS program.
 Refer to the Bouvé College of Health Sciences policy on Academic Dismissal and Academic Probation Policy for full details.

 Bouvé College of Health Sciences policy specifies that students register for coursework or continuation credit each semester of the academic year (fall and spring semesters) after they are matriculated as full- or part-time students.
 Moreover, international students are required to maintain full-time student status during each academic term; consult the Office of Global Services for specific requirements.
-Domestic students who are not able to register for courses during a particular semester must petition the director of graduate studies in the department for exemption, in writing, and state the reasons for the exemption and their plan for resuming their studies.
+Domestic students who are not able to register for courses during a particular semester must petition the director of graduate studies in the department for exemption in writing and state the reasons for the exemption and their plan for resuming their studies.
 Approval of the petition will preserve student status in the MS program.

 Course credits earned in the Bouvé College of Health Sciences Graduate School or accepted for transfer from another institution and not applied to obtain a previous degree are valid for a maximum of seven years.
-Refer to the Bouvé College of Health Sciences Academic Progression Policies and Procedures for details.
+Refer to the Bouvé College of Health Sciences Academic Progression policies and procedures for details.

 Academic Honesty and Research Integrity